xgvargas/js-css-min-django/README.md

 </head>
 ```

-Check this [github](https://github.com/less/less.js) for the less compiler at client side.
+Check out [less.js](https://github.com/less/less.js) for a less compiler at client side.

 Then simply put this script on the same directory as manager.py.
-Edit the script to adjust your paths to settings.py and to every JS and CSS you whant to merge/minify.
+Edit the script to adjust your paths to settings.py and to every JS and CSS/LESS you want to merge/minify.
 Like:

 ```python
 merger = {